 Leonard Go, MD, is the assistant director of the UIC Black Lung Center of Excellence, which provides the highest level of medical expertise and peer-reviewed literature in medical surveillance, screening, diagnosis, treatment, and medical legal services to providers, clinics, advocacy organizations and governmental agencies whose main goal is the care for coal miners.

-Susan Kaplan, PhD, is an expert on environmental sustainability and human health.
+Susan Kaplan, JD, is an expert on environmental sustainability and human health.
 She led a five-year project funded by the U.S. Environmental Protection Agency to study strategies to redevelop brownfield sites.
 As director of the Health Care Without Harm Research Collaborative, she conducted research on impacts of environmental sustainability in health care on patient, worker and community health.
 Some of her most recent work includes a case study report on indoor air quality, integrated pest management and chemicals management in schools, and a resource guide on using data to understand environmental health issues in a community and how they may affect children’s health.